CoNSoLe: Convex Neural Symbolic Learning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we propose \textsc{CoNSoLe}, a novel Convex Neural Symbolic Learning method, which enjoys convexity with certain conditions to tackle Symbolic Regression with guaranteed performances.
 Specifically, we convexify the search problem by proposing a double convex deep-Q learning.
 In the meantime, we prove the local and strict convexity of the coefficient estimation in our Locally-Convex equation Learner (\textsc{LoCaL}).
 To our best knowledge, \textsc{CoNSoLe} is the first method that provides guarantees with reasonable assumptions to learn exact equations.
-Besides, \textsc{CoNSoLe} has, at a minimum, a broader impact on the following domains. $(1)$ Convex control for physical systems using Reinforcement Learning. $(2)$ Neural networks in engineering applications with local convexity.
+Besides, \textsc{CoNSoLe} has, at a minimum, a broader impact on the following domains. $(1)$ Convex control for physical systems using Reinforcement Learning. $(2)$ Neural networks in engineering applications with local convexity. \begin{ack} This work is partially supported by NSF (1947135, 2134079, 1939725, ECCS-1810537, and ECCS-2048288), DARPA (HR001121C0165), ARO (W911NF2110088), DOE (DE-AR00001858-1631 and DE-EE0009355) and AFOSR FA9550-22-1-0294. \end{ack}